 Design an Attic Floor Plan

-After decluttering and checking your space for pests and structural issues, you can start putting everything back into your attic, consider creating a floor plan that designates specific attic storage areas!
+After decluttering and checking your space for pests and structural issues, you can start putting everything back into your attic and organizing it.
+Create a floor plan that designates specific attic storage areas.
 This will help you remember where every item is while also making the process of putting items back into the attic a little bit quicker.
 Some sections to consider creating are places for holiday decorations, outdoor equipment, and seasonal clothing, as these will be items you’ll need to access at various points of the year.

 Invest in a Label Maker